ahmadajmi/CSS-Grid-Layout/README.md

 Every single website we are building today has a grid layout, and for years we are doing layouts differently.
 In the old days tables were used to create the layout, then we started to use float, box-sizing, but now a new, shiny, and elegant solution for creating layouts comes with [CSS Grid Layout Module](https://drafts.csswg.org/css-grid-1/).

-The initial motivation behind Grid layout is to make layout creation easily, so we no longer need to implement layouts using HTML tables, floats and other CSS hacks like clearfix, the Grid Module will be the native support for creating grids in the browser.
+As the initial motivation behind Grid layout is to make layout creation easily, we no longer need to implement layouts using HTML tables, floats and other CSS hacks like clearfix, the Grid Module will be the native support for creating grids in the browser.

 In this introduction we will discover the new **CSS Grid Layout Module**, what is the current browser support, how it works with some examples.